The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: The MIP Simulation: Setting Up

 \subsection{Generating initial conditions}

-The first step in making the constrained ensemble is the creation of a ``template" initial conditions field from which all realizations will be generated.
-The template field was generated using the publicly available { GRAFIC} code.
-From the template each of the semi-indenpendent realizations was generated as described in section \ref{sec:realizations} (see also Figure \ref{fig:ensemble_diagram}).
-In practice we do not generate a new random field for each realization but instead shift $\delta(> k_{\textrm{ {cut}}})$ in real space along each dimension by a distance corresponding to $k_{\textrm{ {cut}}}$.
-For our study we set $k_{\textrm{ {cut}}} = 4$ h$^{-1}$Mpc corresponding to a volume containing a mass of $\sim 2 \times 10^{13}$ h$^{-1}$ M$_{\odot}$.
-For the 32 h$^{-1}$ Mpc box this gives $32/4=8$ independent shifts per dimension for a total of $8 \times 8 \times 8 = 512$ realizations.
+The first step in making the correlated ensemble is the creation of an initial conditions ``template" from which all realizations in the ensemble will be spawned.
+The template field was generated using the publicly available { GRAFIC2} code \citep{Bertschinger01}.
+From the template each of the semi-independent realizations was generated as described in section \ref{sec:realizations}.
+In practice we do not generate new small-scale fluctuations for each realization but instead shift $\delta(< S_{\textrm{ {cut}}})$ in real space along each dimension by a multiple of $S_{\textrm{ {cut}}}$ which in our case corresponds to 4 h$^{-1}$Mpc.
+A ``cell" of 4 h$^{-1}$Mpc of side contains a mass of $\sim 2 \times 10^{13}$ h$^{-1}$ M$_{\odot}$.
+For the 32 h$^{-1}$ Mpc box this gives $32/4=8$ independent shifts per dimension for a total of $8 \times 8 \times 8 = 512$ realizations (note that only 220 realizations were run).
 From the set of initial condition files we then generated Gadget files starting at $z \simeq 80$ following the standard Zel'dovich prescription \citep{Zeldovich70}.